 Your Documentation Aids Your Designs

-Although your designs are primarily visual in nature, there is some writing that you’ll have to do to ensure that your clients, customers, colleagues, and anyone else that looks at the design understands the other elements that they need to do.
+Although your designs are primarily visual in nature, there is some writing that you’ll have to do to ensure that your clients, customers, colleagues, and anyone else who looks at the design understands the other elements that they need to do.

-There are details in design that cannot be represented visually.
+There are details in the design that cannot be represented visually.
 They require written words to be adequately explained, and that is where your writing skills will shine.

 Without the necessary skills to explain them poignantly and in a concise manner, even the best of designs can fall short to clients.
 But when you explain these techniques and elements to clients using simple written language, it becomes a lot easier for them to understand you, and for you to put your point across.